Nonlinear manifestations of photon acceleration in time-dependent metasurfaces: tunable broadband harmonics generation

 We can appreciate the values for the FC-induced metasurface resonance modification by measuring the MIR pulse transmittance spectra upon FC injection by an external NIR pump.
 The spectra of the pulses transmitted through the sample were measured at different pump powers and/or pump--probe delays.
-The acquired spectra were divided by the initial spectrum of the pulses transmitted through the substrate.
-In order to extract the position of the resonance, we fitted the spectra near the dips by a parabolic dependence, which is the second-order Taylor expansion of the Lorentzian line shape.
-An example of the curves after the division, along with the fit-extracted dip positions, is shown in Supplementary Figure~\ref{dip}.
-The maximum wavelength shift was observed to be $\Delta\lambda = 140$~nm, or $\Delta\omega_R=2\pi c\lambda^{-2}\Delta\lambda\approx1.8\cdot10^{13}$~s$^{-1}$.
+Here we will concentrate on the cases of the pump preceding the probe by $\Delta \tau = 1$~ps to ensure that the probe interacts with a non-evolving metasurface whose resonance has been blue-shifted by the earlier pump pulse.
+Such choice of the pulse delays ensures that no photon acceleration takes place.
+To obtain the transmittance spectra, The acquired spectra were divided by the initial spectrum of the pulses transmitted through the substrate in the absence of the pump pulses .
+In order to extract the position of the resonance, we fitted the transmittance spectra near the dips by a parabolic dependence, which is the second-order Taylor expansion of the Lorentzian line shape.
+Several example of the curves after the division, along with the fit-extracted dip positions, is shown in Supplementary Figure~\ref{dip}.
+The maximum wavelength shift was observed to be $\Delta\lambda = 140$~nm (approximately a $4\%$ frequency shift), or $\Delta\omega_R=2\pi c\lambda^{-2}\Delta\lambda\approx1.8\cdot10^{13}$~s$^{-1}$.
 The resonance damping factor was calculated from the manually defined FWHM of the resonance.
-Having taken into account the unperturbed value of $\gamma_R^0=7\cdot10^{12}$~s$^{-1}$, the maximum addend to the resonance damping is estimated at $\Delta\gamma_R\approx7.5\cdot10^{12}$~s$^{-1}$.
-In the modeling, to reasonably reproduce the experimental results, we found it necessary to use the following values: $\Delta\omega_R=2\cdot10^{13}$~s$^{-1}$ and $\Delta\gamma_R^0=5\cdot10^{12}$~s$^{-1}$, which are fairly close to those obtained by the pump--probe measurements.
+Having taken into account the unperturbed (radiative) value of $\gamma_R^0=7\cdot10^{12}$~s$^{-1}$, the peak non-radiative increment to the resonance damping is estimated as $\Delta \gamma_R \approx 7.5\cdot10^{12}$~s$^{-1}$.
+In the modeling, to reasonably reproduce the experimental results, we found it necessary to use the following values: $\Delta\omega_R=2\cdot10^{13}$~s$^{-1}$ and $\Delta\gamma_R=5\cdot10^{12}$~s$^{-1}$, which are fairly close to those obtained from the pump--probe measurements.

 \textbf{Supplementary Note 6}